 Williamsburg is the original hipster district in Brooklyn known for its incredible nightlife and trendy brunch spots – and it is where we kick off the last day of our 4 day trip to New York.
 Note, however, that eating in Williamsburg is not one of the things to do in New York on a budget.
 Williamsburg information.

-Instead, take a stroll around the stylish neighborhood (you can even use this self-guided Williamsburg Walking Tour) then continue your journey to The Bushwick Collective via subway from Bedford Avenue Station to Jefferson Street Station.
+Instead, on cheap trips to New York, take a stroll around the stylish neighborhood (you can even use this self-guided Williamsburg Walking Tour) then continue your journey to The Bushwick Collective via subway from Bedford Avenue Station to Jefferson Street Station.

 Bushwick Collective Street Art